badalharit/Audio-To-Text-WebLLM/audio-quest-ans-demo/Readme.md

 ## Features

 - **Audio capture** using Web MediaRecorder API.
-- **Audio transcription** with Whisper Tiny model running natively in the browser on WebGPU.
+- **Audio transcription** with the Whisper Tiny model running natively in the browser on WebGPU.
 - **Text generation / Q&A** using a small instruction-tuned language model running locally on WebGPU via Transformers.js.
 - Fully client-side inference without server calls (except loading model files from the web).